flyx/askew/site/src/doc/components.md

 # Components

 Components are Askew's most important structure.
-They are defined in `.askew` files, and each component defined there will generate a `struct` type in the generated Go code which implements `runtime.Component`.
+They are defined in `.askew` files, and each component defined there will generate a `struct` type in the generated Go code which implements `askew.Component`.

 ## Name and Visibility